U.S. flag An official website of the United States government

 COVID-19 Vaccine Safety Surveillance

-The Center for Biologics Evaluation and Research (CBER) at the FDA is monitoring the safety of authorized COVID-19 vaccines through both passive and active safety surveillance systems.
-CBER is doing so in collaboration with the Centers for Disease Control and Prevention (CDC), the Center for Medicare and Medicaid Services (CMS), the Department of Veterans Affairs (VA), and other academic and large non-government healthcare data systems.
+The Center for Biologics Evaluation and Research (CBER) at the FDA is monitoring the safety of approved and authorized COVID-19 vaccines through both passive and active safety surveillance systems.
+CBER is doing so in collaboration with the Centers for Disease Control and Prevention (CDC), the Centers for Medicare and Medicaid Services (CMS), the Department of Veterans Affairs (VA), and other academic and large non-government healthcare data systems.
 In addition, CBER participates actively in ongoing international pharmacovigilance efforts, including those organized by the International Coalition of Medicines Regulatory Authorities (ICMRA) and the World Health Organization (WHO).
-These efforts are in addition to the pharmacovigilance efforts being undertaken by the individual manufacturers for authorized vaccines.
-A coordinated and overlapping approach using state-of the art technologies has been implemented.
+These efforts are in addition to the pharmacovigilance efforts being undertaken by the individual manufacturers of approved and authorized vaccines.
+A coordinated and overlapping approach using state-of the art technologies has been implemented to maximize the ability to detect potential safety concerns.

 Passive Surveillance